Chart Color Schemes

 AreaSearch assessment of residential development activity positions Christies Beach among the top 25% of areas assessed nationwide

-Christies Beach granted around 80 residential properties approval annually.
-Over the past five financial years, from FY21 to FY25404 homes were approved, with a further 60 approved in FY26 so far.
-On average, each dwelling accommodates approximately 2.2 new residents per year over these five years.
+Christies Beach has approved approximately 80 residential properties annually.
+Between the financial years FY21 and FY25, a total of 404 homes were approved, with an additional 67 approved in FY26 so far.
+On average, each dwelling accommodates around 2.2 new residents per year over the past five financial years.

-The average construction cost value of new homes is $262,000.
-In the current financial year, commercial approvals totaled $9.2 million.
-Compared to Greater Adelaide, Christies Beach exhibits moderately higher development activity, being 47.0% above the regional average per person over the five-year period.
+The average construction cost value for new homes is $262,000.
+This year, there have been $9.2 million in commercial approvals, indicating the area's residential nature.
+Compared to Greater Adelaide, Christies Beach exhibits moderately higher development activity, being 47.0% above the regional average per person over the past five years.

-New developments consist of 66.0% standalone homes and 34.0% attached dwellings, offering a range of housing types across different price points.
-With approximately 145 people per dwelling approval, Christies Beach is characterized as a low-density area.
-According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 1,607 residents by 2041.
-At current development rates, new housing supply should meet demand comfortably, providing favorable conditions for buyers and potentially supporting growth beyond current projections.
+The new developments consist of 66.0% standalone homes and 34.0% attached dwellings, offering a variety of housing types across different price ranges.
+With around 145 people per dwelling approval, Christies Beach is considered a growth area.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to increase by 1,477 residents by 2041.
+At current development rates, new housing supply should meet demand comfortably, providing favorable conditions for buyers and potentially supporting further growth beyond current projections.

 Frequently Asked Questions - Development